JeremyZXi/cs-ia/src/main/resources/com/example/planner/help.md

 ---
 # User Guide
-This guide will help you understand how to use the main features efficiently.
+This guide will help you understand how to use the main features of this Planner efficiently.
 ---